 Ballard Down is actually quite up.
 From here, the views across the coast are spectacular.
 The photo below was taken during lockdown, when the bay was full of homeless cruise ships.

 After 3 miles of walking uphill, it’s time to descend into the seaside town of Swanage.
-When the heads of the people finally disappear as they commence their descent, I am most elated.
-Then I see how steep the descent actually is – achieved by climbing down over 100 stone stairs.
+When the heads of the people in front of my finally disappear as they commence their descent, I am most elated.
+Then I see how steep the descent actually is – achieved by climbing down over 100 stone steps.

 Swanage

-The final section takes you through a housing estate (although I later discover that you can walk along the beach at low tide) and onto the prom.
+The final section takes you through a housing estate (although I later discover that you can walk along the beach at low tide) and onto the prom in Swanage.
 You can read more about my visits to Swanage here.

 The Fish Plaice